mongodb-industry-solutions/IndustrialConnectivity/shopfloor-data-integration/README.md

 }}
 ```

-## Sample MongoDB Sink Connector
+## MongoDB Sink Connector Configuration

 The following contains the basic configuration properties you are going to need for your MongoDB Sink connector.
-This connector is developed by MongoDB and you can see the full documentation here.
+This connector is developed by MongoDB and you can see the full documentation [here](https://www.mongodb.com/docs/kafka-connector/current/).

 ```
 { "name": "mongodb-sink",